MoamenMoatazYoussef/moamens-notes/README.md

 # Moamen's Notes

 Hello :raising_hand:
 My name is Moamen Moataz, I'm a full-stack web developer at ITWorx Egypt.
-I specialize in ReactJs, Bootstrap, Spring Framework, and Hibernate.
+I specialize in ReactJs and Spring Framework.

 I've struggled a lot with training courses, books, and learning material that is hard to understand, or uses too many technical words.